 Please click here to access the slide deck from our panel presentations on Sunday 19th July 2015.

-Please click here to access the poster we have at the conference about our participatory methodology.
+Please click here to access the poster we had at the Vancouver conference about our participatory methodology.

 We seek to study the impact of structural and social factors (at national policy, service delivery, community, socio-cultural and individual levels) on women’s access to treatment.
 There are gaps in knowledge in access for women and girls living with HIV, in all their diversity, that we hope to inform.
 We aim to provide information and recommendations that will be critical to realizing many of the individual and public health benefits of effective long-term quality HIV care, treatment access and coverage.